kaarthis/Projects/prd/security/0001-oidc-issuer-default-on.md

 - Slightly increases complexity in cluster creation options
 - Some customers may inadvertently opt out and miss security benefits

 **Recommended Option:** Option 1 - Enable OIDC issuer by default with no opt-out.
-Rationale - Fewer permutations on user experience, in alignemnt with security, and avoids the risk of customer unknowingly opting out without understanding the implications on authentication.
+Rationale: Fewer permutations on user experience, in alignment with security, and avoids the risk of customers unknowingly opting out without understanding the implications on authentication.

 **Breaking Changes:**

 - Customers who have built automation, integrations, or policies that depend on the value of the `iss` (issuer) field in Kubernetes service account tokens may experience breaking changes, as this value will change when the OIDC issuer is enabled on the cluster.

-**Go-to-Market:** Position as a security and usability improvement that aligns with Microsoft's zero-trust recommendations.
+**Go-to-Market:** Position this as a security and usability improvement that aligns with Microsoft's zero-trust recommendations.

 **Pricing:** No changes to pricing model.